Environmental Health Training in Emergency Response (EHTER) - OperationsEHTER OPS PER-309 40 Contact Hours

 To be eligible for the course, the student must successfully complete the following courses:

-- Environmental Health Training in Emergency Response (EHTER) Awareness-level course is available on the National Environmental Health Association e-Learning Website.
+h.
+Environmental Health Training in Emergency Response Awareness level course on the National Environmental Health Association (NEHA) e-Learning web site

-Exceptions to any of the above prerequisites may be granted on a case-by-case basis at the discretion of the CDP Registrar.
+Exceptions to any of the above prerequisites may be granted on a case-by-case basis at the discretion of the Center for Domestic Preparedness Registrar.

 Continuing Education Credits